joaoaugustolaner/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe
-This is a tic-tac-toe game, based on Next.JS
+This is a tic-tac-toe game, based on NextJS